 Cambridge, MA 02138

-My specialty is academic copyediting and developmental editing in engineering, history, biology, evolution, cognitive sciences, psychology, and cultural studies.
-I also conduct research to better inform my editing.
-My goal is to partner with you to create high-quality writing that best serves the reader, making academic topics understandable to both the expert and the general reader.
+My specialty is academic copyediting and developmental editing for a variety of disciplines,especially science, engineering, and history.
+I edit books, journal articles, dissertations, and more.
+My goal is to partner with you to create high-quality writing that best serves the reader, making academic topics (including data-rich tables and graphs) understandable to both the expert and the general reader.

 WordWise Academic Editing